 - Innovative Industrial Properties

-Increased competition, problems with supply, too much stock, and cash flow problems will continue to plague the industry in 2020.
+Increased competition, supply problems, too much stock, and cash flow problems will continue to plague the industry for the foreseeable future.
 Currently, it is hard to tell the likely winners.
-There are arguably no stocks in buy range because the majority are in deplorable shape.
+There are arguably no stocks in the buy range because the majority are in deplorable shape.
 Almost all are at or near a low, and there is no way of telling if any have reached the bottom.

-It is best to avoid any weed company with poor financials because they may not have the capacity to navigate the upcoming storm.
+It is best to avoid any weed company with poor financials.
+They may not have the capacity to navigate the upcoming storm.
 If you must invest in cannabis stocks, focus on firms that show an ability to turn a profit.
 There are potentially profitable marijuana stocks; the hard part is finding them!

 Finally, we wish to remind you that this site is NOT an expert in finance and investing in ANY industry is a risk.
 We take no responsibility if you earn or lose money from your investment.
 If you’re considering pushing money into marijuana stocks, perform a thorough analysis of each firm’s technical and fundamental data.
 Alternatively, hire a financial expert to do so on your behalf.